 Grief is a package placed by the door.
 I have to take it home at the end of the night, but I can mingle and chat at the party unencumbered.

 Ms. Derbyshire has a life very different from mine.
 A loving husband to assure her the removal of a breast won’t change his feelings, children to attend to and make decisions for.
 That’s the point though, this disease is hardly one size fits all.

 Our diagnoses and how we live with them are personal, and many of us have complicated relationships with our cancer.
 It spurs us forward to live our fullest life, and wounds us with its consequences.

 I endeavor to cultivate a sober affection for the future.
 To be wise, and hold on loosely.
 To accept the limitations with grace.

-I want to love my life wildly, and with abandon.
+What I want is to love my life wildly, and with abandon.